openshift/openshift-pep/openshift-pep-010-docker-cartridges.md

   * Still need RPMs eventually for real distributions
 * SSH can be optionally implemented
   * Similar model but different behavior, LXC attach, krishna looking at it.
+* How do we rebuild without grabbing new dependencies?
+How do we do a security update that doesn't need a build efficiently?
+If we take a security update and break because of a build dependency change, that's worse than the security update breaking the app.
+* Point to point image distribution between nodes is preferred, although it requires us to manage our own availability.
+Can't have redundancy for image backups without it.

 Risks